ciare-robotics/world-creator/README.md

 # Features

+## Models

+Currently it uses gpt-3.5-16k by default, but if you have access to gpt-4, you will be prompted with a selection.
+Note that gpt-4 performs much better, but not everyone has the invitation from OpenAI to use it.

 ## Current limitations

 Currently it's Proof Of Concept solution.
 There will be a lot of future development.
 Right now it really does often hallucinate and it's spatial notion is not that great, but sometimes it generates something cool.